 The guiding principle of the show is to create conversations between emerging and established women of color in STEM, where we can celebrate and affirm our identities and STEM interests in a safe space.
 Moderated by founder and host, Dr. Jedidah Isler, viewers share questions and input via social media in real time.

-The show airs the first Tuesday of every month and you can find all our archived episodes here and on YouTube.
+You can find all of our archived episodes here.
 In the meantime, join the conversation here on our site or via social media.
-We have a lot of great content coming out regularly, so stop back often so you don’t miss out.
-See you around the interwebs!
+We publish lots of great content regularly, so stop back often so you don’t miss out.

 Jedidah Isler, Ph.D.

 Dr. Isler is currently a National Science Foundation Astronomy & Astrophysics Postdoctoral Fellow at Vanderbilt University.
 She was recognized as a TED Fellow in 2015 and a National Geographic Emerging Explorer in 2016 for her innovative research and efforts to inspire a new generation of STEM leaders from underrepresented backgrounds; as well as having been invited to Astronomy Night at the White House.
 She has been featured in various publications including Wired, Diversity in Action, Ebony, NPR:CodeSwitch, and The Crisis Magazine and her writing has appeared in the New York Times.
 As a speaker, Dr. Isler works with schools, museums, libraries, and nonprofit organizations across the country to advance the cause of truly inclusive STEM engagement and has established herself as a champion of access and empowerment in STEM education from middle school and beyond.
 Read more about Dr. Isler here.